JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 DOM controls are special descendants of `Committable`.
 All of them implement `DomUIControl`.
-Note that they are not Swing components — they are only a way of connecting DOM model and Swing components.
+Note that they are not Swing components - they are only a way of connecting DOM model and Swing components.
-One end of the connection — the DOM element — is usually specified in the controls constructor.
+One end of the connection - the DOM element - is usually specified in the control's constructor.
-The other end — Swing component — can be obtained in 2 ways.
+The other end - Swing component - can be obtained in 2 ways.
 The first is to ask DOM control to create it.
 But that is rather inconvenient if you want to create the forms in, say, IntelliJ IDEA's GUI Designer.
 In that case, you'll need the second way: ask the control to `bind()` to an existing Swing component of a correct type (that depends on the type of value that you're editing).
-After that, your Swing components will be synchronized with DOM, they'll even highlight errors reported by `DomElementsAnnotator`.
+After that, your Swing components will be synchronized with DOM.
+They'll even highlight errors reported by `DomElementsAnnotator`.

 Sometimes you may need to do some work (enable or disable some components, change their values) after a particular DOM control is committed.
 Then you should define the `addCommitListener()` method of that DOM control and override the `CommitListener.afterCommit()` method.